saied-nasiripour/musicplayer_1_flutter/README.md

 # musicplayer_1_flutter

-A music player Flutter project.
+an `Offline Music Player` Flutter project.

 ## Getting Started

+- State Management (Bloc)
+- Clean Architecture

 This project is a starting point for a Flutter application.